michaelbeaumont/properator/README.md

 properator manages launching _in progress_ versions of your application using Flux, pull requests and the Github deployments API.

-Note: `properator` is only setup for local testing at the moment.

 ## Usage

 Assuming `properator` is setup to listen to your repository's webhook events